Training and Workshops

 Faculty interested in proposing a new program are required to attend an informational workshop.
 The goal of this session is to provide participants with the information needed to create a successful proposal for a new study abroad program.
 Join staff from the Study Abroad Office to learn about development, implementation, and logistics of leading a program abroad.
 Come prepared to discuss your program idea(s) and receive feedback.
 Previous Faculty Program Directors who have successfully led programs will share their experiences, insights, and suggestions.
 Snacks and beverages will be served.

-Upcoming Event Dates:
+Upcoming Event Date (invitation only):

-Marketing Your Faculty-led Program
+Marketing & Advising for Your Faculty-led Program

 A workshop for current faculty program directors